TYPO3/tailor/README.md

 current working directory is search for the `ext_emconf.php` file.

+**Note**: The version will only be updated if already present in your `ext_emconf.php`.
+It won't be added by this command.

 ### Publish a new version of an extension to TER

 You can publish a new version of your extension using the